pism/pism/doc/sphinx/manual/modeling-choices/marine/calving.rst

 :config:`calving.thickness_calving.threshold`.

-To set a spatially-variable ice thickness threshold, set the parameter :config:`calving.thickness_calving.threshold_file`.
+To set a spatially-variable ice thickness threshold, set the parameter :config:`calving.thickness_calving.file`.
 This file should contain the variable :var:`calving_threshold` in meters.

 Configuration parameters: